l0wigh/Fluorite/EVO2.md

-# Check if it's fixed
-- [X] There is some unexpected crashes with scratchpads
-    - Last time it happens was when I tried to close a scratchpads that was opened after a floating windows
-    - Open a tiled window and a floating
-    - Focus floating
-    - Open Scratchpad
-    - Close Scratchpad
-    - Focus should be back on floating and it should crash
-    - Also test without a tiled window

 # Workflow bugs
-- [ ] Handle focus properly and force everything to focus the last focused window
+- [ ] Remove the possibility to change master offset when only one window is opened
-    - [X] Switching monitors using binding should keep track of which window was focused
-    - [X] Cursor warping should never refocus !
-- [ ] No warp bugs

 # TODO
-- [ ] Create a EWMH-style variable that will keep every scratchpads
-    - Recover the binding used
-    - Add/Delete/Update the bindings list
-    - Send IPC to ask polybar to update the list
-    - Have two list, one with inactives scratchpads and one with actives scratchpads
-- [ ] Add the possibility to seamlessly move a floating window to another monitors and that it change it's workspace too
+- [?]
+Add the possibility to seamlessly move a floating window to another monitors and that it change it's workspace too
-- [ ] Add Tags like DWM
+- [?]
+Add Tags like DWM
 - [ ] Add EWMH
     - https://specifications.freedesktop.org/wm-spec/1.3/
 - [ ] Add Organizer back !